andramirez/ChatAppPart1/README.md

 Of my various issues with my Chat App, I acknowledge that my app doesn't do the following:
-    -Load message list with load of page or connection of user (only loads with make connection button) -
+    -Load message list with load of page or connection of user (only loads with make connection button) -The user list and count do not properly update on connect and disconnect -The Google sign-in button only works on Chrome -My chat bot doesn't acknowledge when users leave

 #Improvement:

-I feel that I could improve my Web App by including a better search query for both the images and the quotes to be more specific to what I want them to display.
-Also, I feel as though I can create a more cohesive theme like authors of a certain genre or authors of a specific time period by giving more parameters for filtering the results.
+I feel that I could make great improvements given more time.
+I feel like I was rushed towards the end of this project and I think that with a more spaced out workload, I could make much needed improvements for this project including implementing the solutions to the issues I listed above.
+I also would like to improve on implementing the theme more throughout the Chat App itself.